-4.1 Implementation
+A. Implementation

 We have implemented CSMA/CN on a USRP testbed of 10 nodes.
-We used the GNURadio framework with spread spectrum physical layer.
-Each USRP operates at 2.4 GHz with a sample rate of 2M samples/sec.
-CSMA/CN uses BPSK and QPSK modulation schemes with convolution coding rate of $\frac{1}{2}$ and $\frac{3}{4}$ , yielding 4 different bit rates.
+We used the GNU Radio framework with spread spectrum physical layer.
+Each USRP operates at 2.4 GHz with a sample rate of 2M samples/s.
+CSMA/CN uses BPSK and QPSK modulation schemes with convolution coding rate of $\frac{1}{2}$ and $\frac{3}{4}$, yielding four different bit rates.
 We incorporated the publicly available BCJR blocks of SoftPHY [1] along with signal correlation and collision detection logic in our codebase.
 The BCJR decoder outputs a log likelihood ratio (LLR) for each bit.
-SoftPHY BER estimate was calculated from these LLR values as mentioned in [1].
+SoftPHY bit error rate (BER) estimate was calculated from these LLR values as mentioned in [1].

-4.2 Receiver-side Collision Detection
+B. Receiver-Side Collision Detection

 We mentioned earlier that while receiving, the receiver employs preamble correlation to detect a new interference.
 However, not all interfering transmissions will cause collisions; the receiver needs to gain better confidence that a packet is truly failing.
-For this, the CSMA/CN receiver obtains physical layer hints from SoftPHY [2, 1].
-SoftPHY uses the output of BCJR [13] decoders to predict BER on a per symbol basis.
-We declare a bit is in error if the BER calculated by SoftPHY is more than a factor $\alpha$ than the BER of the clear frame.
-The factor $\alpha$ is chosen depending on the bit-rate of the packet.
-The receiver then declares a collision if within a window of 20 bytes (from the point of preamble detection), SofPHY hints suggest that more than 30% bits have confidence less than $\alpha$ .
-Thus, if a preamble-correlation spike is followed by a train of low confidence symbols, the receiver stops reception, and transmits the collision notification.
+For this, the CSMA/CN receiver obtains physical-layer hints from SoftPHY [1], [2].
+SoftPHY uses the output of BCJR [12] decoders to predict BER on a per symbol basis.
+We declare a bit is in error if the BER calculated by SoftPHY is more than a factor α than the BER of the clear frame.
+The factor α is chosen depending on the bit rate of the packet.
+The receiver then declares a collision if within a window of 20 B (from the point of preamble detection), SofPHY hints suggest that more than 30% bits have confidence less than α .
+Thus, if a preamble-correlation spike is followed by a train of low confidence symbols, the receiver stops reception and transmits the collision notification.
 Now, if the preamble itself is not detected, collisions may still occur.
-CSMA/CN therefore continuously tracks the SoftPHY confidences, but uses a more aggressive threshold to declare a collision.
+CSMA/CN therefore continuously tracks the SoftPHY confidences, but uses a more conservative threshold to declare a collision.